- You are viewing a Navigating Care library resource.

 - tell your doctor what herbal products you are taking, especially St. John's wort.

-- tell your doctor if you or your partner is pregnant or plans to become pregnant.
-If you or your partner can become pregnant, you should use birth control during your treatment with cabozantinib and for 4 months after your final dose.
-If you or your partner becomes pregnant while you are taking cabozantinib (Cometriq), call your doctor immediately.
-Cabozantinib (Cometriq) may harm the fetus.
+- tell your doctor if you are pregnant or plan to become pregnant.
+You will need to have a pregnancy test before you start treatment with cabozantinib.
+You should not become pregnant during your treatment with cabozantinib and for 4 months after your final dose.
+Talk to your doctor about birth control methods that you can use during your treatment.
+If you become pregnant while you are taking cabozantinib (Cometriq), call your doctor immediately.
+Cabozantinib may harm the fetus.

 - tell your doctor if you are breastfeeding.
 Your doctor may tell you not to breastfeed during your treatment and for 4 months after your final dose.